Boston Metro Guide

 Longwood Medical Area

 Harvard School of Dental Medicine oral and maxillofacial surgery clinic.
 Affiliated with Massachusetts General Hospital.
 Smaller patient throughput than Tufts or BU.
-Wait list 8 to 12 weeks.
-All-four case typically $1,000 to $1,700.
+Expect a wait list; fees are set per case and are typically well below private practice.
+Confirm directly with the clinic.

 School information →Tufts USDM